ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 3. install cuda

-deb file (withdriver) works for me, the following is by my friend's laptop
+deb file (with driver) works for me, the following is by my personal 5 years cuda installation summary

 download deb file and install should work, if not,